 About the Book

 This book is based on a true story.
-In 1886 a young couple began their life together in the Colorado wilderness; taming the wilds as they cleared the land, build a cabin, and plan for a baby.
-However, an unexpectedly harsh winter storm descends upon the Rocky Mountains, burying the couple in a fierce wind, snow, and freezing cold temperatures.
+In 1886 a young couple began their life together in the Colorado wilderness; taming the wilds as they cleared the land, built a cabin, and planned for a baby.
+However, an unexpectedly harsh winter storm descends upon the Rocky Mountains, burying the couple in fierce wind, snow, and freezing cold temperatures.

 Their supply of wood quickly diminishes and they are forced to consider cutting down a beautiful spruce tree beside their cabin.
 A dilemma arises when they discover it is home to a family of geese and one is injured.
 If they cut down the tree, the geese’s family will die.

 But Christmas is a time of miracles and a miracle does indeed happen…